SvarDOS/edrdos/README.md

 *from within* the directory containing the files mentioned above.
-The SYS command then copies DRBIO.SYS, DRDOS.SYS and COMMAND.COM onto the floppy and installs a boot loader to make the floppy bootable.
+The SYS command then copies DRBIO.SYS, DRDOS.SYS and COMMAND.COM onto the floppy and installs a boot loader to make the floppy bootable, or KERNEL.SYS and COMMAND.COM if the single-file kernel was built.

-Note that the included SYS command is currently not adapted to installing DRKERNEL.SYS.
-You may, however, rename the single-file kernel to KERNEL.SYS to indicate SYS to use the kernel as a FreeDOS replacement kernel.
-It should then install via `SYS A:`.

-You may also manually copy DRKERNEL.SYS over to the drive to be booted from and name it DRBIO.SYS.
+You may also manually copy KERNEL.SYS over to the drive to be booted from and name it DRBIO.SYS.
 Like so:

-    SYS A: /BOOTONLY
+    SYS A: /BOOTONLY /OEM:EDR
-    COPY DRKERNEL.SYS A:\DRBIO.SYS
+    COPY KERNEL.SYS A:\DRBIO.SYS
     COPY COMMAND.COM A:\COMMAND.COM

 The kernel than utilizes the ordinary EDR-DOS boot protocol, but with DRBIO.SYS being a combined DRBIO / DRDOS file.
+This also works with an uncompressed KERNEL.SYS.

 The provided SYS command is part of the FreeDOS kernel repository The binary was built from this specific